robertfoss/memcpy.io/content/pages/contracting.md

-If you're interested in getting a quote, availibility information or just discussing a project, feel free to contact me at [contact@robertfoss.se](mailto:contact@robertfoss.se).
+If you're interested in getting a quote, availibility information or just discussing a project, feel free to contact me at [contact@memcpy.io](mailto:contact@memcy.io).